What is a Financial Order in Divorce?

 The purpose is to hear the issues outstanding and to see if the case can be settled.
 The hearing is conducted by a District Judge who will not have anything else to do with the case.
 All FDR discussions are completely privileged so that if agreement cannot be reached the discussions cannot be aired at the final hearing.

-Most cases now settle at this stage of the proceedings, when a judge can give his view on the likely outcome if he were hearing it.
+Most cases now settle at this stage of the proceedings, when a judge can give his or her view on the likely outcome if they were hearing it.

-We have set out the table provided by The Ministry Of Justice:
+We have set out below the table provided by The Ministry Of Justice to help you undersand the procedures involved with filing a financial order in divorce:

 (please print off if required)